The night before my wedding as I was drifting to sleep, I decided to ask God for a small favor.

 There are cynical people who would read that story and roll their eyes.
 Some of the folks are agnostic about the power of prayer, and they would say that coincidences happen.
 Some of the folks are actually believers, and they would say I could make better use of my prayer time by praying for widows and orphans.
 In either case, notice what happens: They rob God of His glory in showing love to one of His kids in a small, but meaningful way.

 James 4:2 (NLT) says, “[Y]ou don’t have what you want because you don’t ask God for it.”
-And as the next verse explains, when we selfishly ask from wrong motives, He’s more than capable of turning down our requests.
+Yet, as the next verse says, “When you ask, you do not receive, because you ask with wrong motives …” Here’s the comforting thing about that: ￼￼God is more than capable of telling us no when it’s not best for us￼￼￼.
 As my friend Bob says, “God might say ‘yes,’ He might say ‘no,’ and He might say, ‘I’ve got something better for you.'”
 I’m at least going to give Him the chance though.

 But if I’m not even allowed to ask for the little things, I won’t be thankful to Him when He provides them in response to my prayers.
 So let’s not rob ourselves of the joy of celebrating when God says “yes” to our small requests.
 If He delights in providing little things, we should delight in receiving them.